jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Yeah, any time you have toxins, like you say, let's say you have a toxin of mercury that was in a nerve and all of a sudden it's coming out of your gum.
 Your body has to use 50 to 200 molecules of fat to harness that one molecule of mercury.
 So all of a sudden you go dry.
 And you look at people and you say, where do they go dry first?
 They start wrinkling in the face.
 Because the brain is 60 to 80% fat.
 So that's where a lot of toxins go.
 And when the brain detoxifies, where does it detoxify?
 Tongue, gums and salivary glands.

-Q: [unintelligible]
+Q: [unintelligible] kiwi mango [unintelligible]?

-A: That's why it goes in the face first.
+A: Yep.
+That's why it goes in the face first and neck.

-Q: It's toxins.
+Q: It's toxins?

 A: Toxins leaving the brain, ripping all the fat.
-So they're fat deficient in the whole face.
+So you are fat deficient in the whole face.

 Q: So if you put that primal cream...